aGGCat/SeiveSketch/README.md

 ## Files
 src/Ours.hpp: the implementation of SeiveSketch

-mian_our.cpp: example about item frequency estimation
+Experiments/Frequency_Estimation: experiments on item frequency estimation

-mian_skew.cpp: example about item frequency estimation under different skewness
+Experiments/Skewness: experiments on item frequency estimation under different skewness

-hh_our.cpp: example about heavy hitter detection
+Experiments/Heavy_Hitter: experiments on heavy hitter detection

-hc_our.cpp: example about heavy change detection
+Experiments/Heavy_Change: experiments on heavy change detection

-cdf_our.cpp: example about relative error cdf
+Experiments/CDF_Error: experiments on relative error cdf

-fredist_our.cpp: example about item frequency distribution
+Experiments/Frequency_Distribution: experiments on item frequency distribution

-Appendix.pdf: some supplements to the paper
+Appendix: some supplements to the paper

 ## Compile and Run the examples
-SeiveSketch is implemented with C++.
+SeiveSketch and all compared sketches are implemented with C++.
 We show how to compile the examples on Ubuntu with g++ and make.

 ### Requirements
 - Ensure g++ and make are installed.
 Our experimental platform is equipped with Ubuntu 20.04, g++ 9.4.0 and make 4.2.1.